Am I Kinky? How to Tell and How to Better Understand Your Kinks

 I received a copy of this book free of charge in exchange for an honest review.
 All opinions are my own.

-[Kink Product Review] Three Mini Reviews: Cuffs, Rope, Paddle
+[Kink Product Review] Beginner BDSM Toys: Leather Cuffs, Hemp Rope, and Silicone Paddle

-These cuffs feel super luxurious to wear.
-The leather is really soft and supple, and just gets softer with use as you break them in.
-I’ve worn them for well over an hour before, including in a session where my wrists were above my head.
-They remained comfortable the whole time.
+These cuffs are soft and comfortable, and the leather gets softer with use as you break them in.
+I’ve worn them in scene them for well over an hour, and they remained comfortable the whole time.
 The gold accents give an elegant feel.
-The perfect accessory for any sexy outfit!

 Bound Noir black wrist cuffs on anonymous female hands

-• Experiment with different positions.
+When you start playing with restraint, experiment with different positions.
 Not everything will be comfy for everyone.
-Clip your partner’s hands together behind their back, hook their arms around the bedpost, tie their hands to something above their head.
+Clip your partner’s hands together behind their back, hook their arms around the bedpost, or tie their hands to something above their head.
+If you like attending kink parties or other play spaces, there will be all kinds of furniture to experiment with.
+Pair with a set of ankle cuffs for more complete restraint or a “spread-eagle” position.

-Ask any rope bondage aficionado about their favourite type of rope, and you’ll get wildly different – but equally passionate – answers.
+Ask any rope bondage practitioner about their favourite type of rope, and you’ll get wildly different but equally passionate answers.
 We all have our favourites.
-I’ve always been a jute fan; I love the smell of it, the feel of it and the way it handles.
-But hemp is also a really popular choice.
-So I was delighted to try out this hemp bondage rope from Bound To Please.
+I’ve always favoured jute for its look, its feel, and the way it handles.
+Another popular choice is hemp. this hemp bondage rope from Bound To Please.

-The thing I really love about natural fibre ropes, and especially hemp, is the smell.
-Hemp rope has this slightly undefinable sweet/woody smell and it’s gorgeous.
-I love tying in a room full of rope enthusiasts because the mix of natural fibres, bodies and sex in the air is just so intoxicating.
-Natural fibre ropes also get softer and smoother with use, as they are handled and absorb the natural oils from your skin.
+The thing I love about natural fibre ropes, and hemp in particular, is the smell.
+Hemp rope has a distinct, sweet and woody smell smell.
+Natural fibres also get softer and smoother with use, as they are handled and absorb the natural oils from your skin.

 Close up of part of a futomomo in hemp rope on anonymous leg

-I absolutely adore this paddle.
-But I am an experienced bottom and have been doing impact play for well over a decade at this point.
-Unless you have a high pain tolerance and a very clear idea of your body’s capabilities and limits, I cannot recommend this paddle to a beginner.
+Now to be clear, I love this paddle.
+But I am an experienced kinkster and have been doing impact play for well over a decade.
+Unless you have a high pain tolerance and a very clear idea of your body’s capabilities and limits, I cannot recommend this paddle to someone just starting out.
+You could get hurt or hurt your partner in a bad way if you start out with an impact toy this intense.

-A wide leather paddle or a paddle that is padded on one side are great options for a gentler start for complete beginners!
-If you’re feeling brave enough to try this fucker, it retails for a very affordable £24.99.
+If you’re feeling brave enough to try this fucker, though, it retails for an affordable £24.99.

 Black silicone paddle in anoymous hand

-• Remember that the goal isn’t “take as much as you possibly can”.
-The goal is for both of you to have fun and get something out of the session.
+Remember that the goal of an impact play session isn’t to take or dish out as much as you possibly can.
+The goal is for everyone involved to have a good time.

 When you’re just starting out in kink, you don’t necessarily want to spend a fortune on kit – especially before you’ve fully worked out what you like!
 Exactly what you prioritise spending your money on will, of course, depend on your interests.
 But here’s a few things I think you should consider for your basic all-purpose kink kit…